abbruzze/kernal64/README.md

 Here the main features:
 * Cycle based: exact cycle emulation using the PAL frequency
-* VIC emulation based on the Christian Bauer's article: "The MOS 6567/6569 video controller (VIC-II) and its application in the Commodore 64".
-I know that it's incomplete (and in some cases buggy).
-I tried to close some issues by myself.
-Some others,Sprite Crunch for instance, are still open.
+* VIC emulation based on the Christian Bauer's article: "The MOS 6567/6569 video controller (VIC-II) and its application in the Commodore 64" and the VIC-Addendum.
 * 6510 CPU full emulation (with illegal opcodes too).
 The user can choose between a cycle exact cpu and a faster cpu not cycle exact.
 * CIA1, CIA2 chips emulation: almost full.
 * IEC Serial Bus